HuubBuis/grbl/doc/markdown/interface.md

         	- `FS:500,8000` contains real-time feed rate, followed by spindle speed, data as the values.
 Note the `FS:`, rather than `F:`, data type name indicates spindle speed data is included.

         - The current feed rate value is in mm/min or inches/min, depending on the `$` report inches user setting.
-        - The second value is the current spindle speed in RPM
+        - The second value is the current spindle speed in RPM.
+If ($40) the number of synchronization pulses is larger than 0, the actual measured spindle speed is reported, other wise the spindle speed as set.

         - These values will often not be the programmed feed rate or spindle speed, because several situations can alter or limit them.
 For example, overrides directly scale the programmed values to a different running value, while machine settings, acceleration profiles, and even the direction traveled can also limit rates to maximum values allowable.